trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 3. iPhone with [rRuf app](https://apps.apple.com/us/app/rruf/id968766794) installed
 4. A rear facing GoPro Hero camera aimed at the ground

-Not only is the 360 imagery used [on Google Street View](https://www.google.com/maps/contrib/104211468250721497845), the rRuf app and GoPro cameras are used to capture trail quality data which in turn is used to identify areas of maintenance and help set future trail budgets.
+The 360 imagery captured by the Data Bike is used [on Google Street View](https://www.google.com/maps/contrib/104211468250721497845), the rRuf app and GoPro cameras are used to capture trail quality data which in turn is used to identify areas of maintenance and help set future trail budgets.

 You can see an example of the augmented data in the [DMAMPO Central Iowa Trail Condition 2019 Report](https://dmampo.org/wp-content/uploads/2020/02/2019-Data-Bike-Report-1.pdf).